lhelms2/howto_rtd/docs/source/maintain.rst

 Instead of sending an email to someone or initiating the changes yourself and generating a pull request, you can notify the page owners that something needs to be modified/added to a page by creating an issue.
 Issue creation is preferred over sending an email because it creates a trackable log of requests that the document owner(s) can work through and allows others to address issues when one individual is out of office.

-1. From the readthedocs.io page click on "Read the Docs v:latest" in the bottom-left.
+1. From the readthedocs.io page click on **Read the Docs v:latest** in the bottom-left.

    .. image:: images/rtd-footer.png
       :alt: Read the Docs footer button